Rattlesnake Master (Eryngium yuccifolium)

 Description

-Habitat: It is commonly found in prairies, meadows, and open areas.
+Habitat: It is commonly found in meadows, prairies, and open woodlands.

-Distribution: Prairie coreopsis is native to North America.
+Distribution: Foxglove beardtongue is native to eastern North America.

 Occurrence